dhollenbeck1/DaughterBoard_PayloadGCS/INSTALL.md

 	$ ls  (this is to make sure that the folder DaughterBoard has effectively been copied)
 	$ cd DaughterBoard
 	$ sudo ./build.sh

+- Answer 'Y' when you are requested if you want to reboot the Pi.
+- Then a few more modifications need to be done.
+Open a terminal and type:
+--
 	$ sudo nano /etc/rc.local
+--

 - Write "sudo ./../home/pi/DaughterBoard/run.sh" in /etc/rc.local file before the "exit 0" line, then press Ctrl-X and Y to save
 - Plug in one Xbee on the computer and the other one on the Raspberry Pi.
 - (Optional) Wire the Lidar to the Lidar connector as well as the Pyranometer to the Pyranometer connector.
 Nothings more need to be done for these sensors' set-up.